binkley/kotlin-rational/README.md

 To build as CI would, use `./batect build`.

-Try `./batect run` for a demonstration as CI would (were it interested).
+Try `./batect run` for a demonstration as CI would.

 This code builds and passes tests and checks on JDK 11, 13, 14, and 15.